Saramsa Garden gangtok

 Owing to the deep interest in floriculture and horticulture, the Forest Manager Bhim Bahadur Pradhan, profoundly involved in sustaining and care of the garden.
 The practice of fruit cultivation lasted till 1940.
 From its establishment in 1922- 1954, he devoted himself in the keeping of the garden.

 Later, the Forest Department introduced Cephaelis ipecacuanha, a medicinal plant from Zohore, Malaysia.
-The plant was primarily used for producing Emetine, which was extracted in the form of syrup.
+They primarily used the plant for producing Emetine, extracting it in the form of syrup.
 Emetine aka syrup of ipecac retained a powerful alkaloid.
-Having immense importance, emetic (alkaloid) was used in medical research.
-Thus, Saramsa Garden obtained it’s named ‘ Ipeca Garden’ from the medicinal plant cultivated there.
+Emetic (alkaloid) had immense importance in medical research, and thus, Saramsa Garden earned its name ‘Ipeca Garden’ from cultivating the medicinal plant there.

 The Rise of Sikkim’s Orchidarium